 Cabin reservations require a deposit due at time of booking.
-Reservations must be cancelled at least 7 days prior to arrival to have the one night deposit returned.
+Reservations must be canceled greater than 7 days prior to arrival to have the one night deposit returned.
 Reservations canceled 7 days or less prior to arrival will incur a charge for the full reservation value or you can select to have your full reservation value be converted into a lodging reservation credit which is available for use up to one year from your original arrival date.

 The cabin rentals have a 2-night minimum stay.
 We will be keeping with blocking a day before and a day after each reservation for health and safety concerns for the staff and guests).